essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 1. Use spreadsheet application (e.g. MS Office Excel or LibreOffice Calc) to encode the occurrence record.
 Make sure that coordinates are in decimal degrees.

 2. Format the occurrence record as shown below.
-Spreadsheet heading should be labeled as "species", "longtitude" and "latitude".
+Spreadsheet heading should be labeled as "species", "longitude" and "latitude".

 .. image:: images/
    :align: center